This document covers in an organized and thorough manner how to implement Every Campus A Refuge on your campus and the best way to go about it.

 With regards to insurance for volunteers using their cars to transport refugees, most local resettlement agencies have a policy to cover volunteers.

 Lastly, health insurance for the family is provided for by the government.
 Refugees qualify for healthcare under the Affordable Care Act.
 All refugees entering the United States qualify for 9 months of Medicaid coverage, regardless of their marital status or pre-existing conditions.
 Refugees with children are also eligible for other state and federal programs, which vary from state to state.
 Some of these programs include the Women, Infant, and Children (WIC) program, and Temporary Assistance for Needy Families (TANF).
 Other programs include Refugee Cash Assistance (RCA) and Refugee Medical Assistance (RMA).
-Your local resettlement agency, as well as the Department of Social Services can guide you to what healthcare programs your case qualifies for at the state and federal level.
+Your local resettlement agency, as well as the Department of Social Services can guide you to what healthcare programs your guest(s) qualify for at the state and federal level.

-Welcoming Your Case
+Welcoming Your Guests

 Arrival and Welcome